himeinhardt/MatTuGames/doc/ReadMe.md

 Moreover, the toolbox works also with the game theory toolbox written by *Jean Derks*, which can be requested from:

 * [Derks](https://www.maastrichtuniversity.nl/jean.derks/research)

+We added some adjusted files that fixe a problems with closed loops under certain game classes.

 This toolbox can be used to compute the pre-nucleolus up to 10-persons, if one has no license of Matlab's optimization toolbox.